Overview

 - Click Add tracking next to each of the domains that you want to connect.

-- You can only connect 1 webhook per domain with the Apollo<>Mailgun Integration.
-If you encounter the following error, you can delete a non-Apollo webhook from Mailgun or manually add the webhook in Mailgun.
+You can only connect 1 webhook per domain with the Mailgun integration.
+If you encounter the following error, delete the non-Apollo webhook from Mailgun or manually add the webhook in Mailgun.

 Enable Mailgun for a Mailbox